Commvault/cloud-sizing-scripts/Azure/README.md

 #### Performance Notes
 - Azure Monitor metrics are collected using Maximum aggregation over a 1-hour time period for efficient data retrieval
 - AKS persistent volume data is collected directly from cluster APIs using kubectl
-- All progress tracking includes hierarchical progress bars for better visibility into long-running operations
-- The script handles large environments gracefully with proper error handling and retry